-Aside from the regular protocol for how to recover from wisdom teeth surgery, here are some little known ways to make the healing process a little faster and less painful.
+But aide from the regular protocol for how to recover from wisdom teeth surgery, here are some little known ways to make the healing process a little faster and less painful.

 When you sleep, keep your head elevated with lots of pillows so your upper body is close to a 45 degree angle – this will help you recover faster from wisdom teeth surgery because blood vessel tone and blood volume near the wound change when lying flat, which can make the wound throb.

 3. Ice the Area of the Cheek Closest to the Extraction Site for the First Day